fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 ## Inheritance and Table Models

-We just saw how powerful inheritance of these models can be.
+We just saw how powerful the inheritance of these models could be.

 This is a very simple example, and it might look a bit... meh. 😅